 Adding subcategories to your menu can be a real game-changer.
 For example, let’s say you have a great collection of bags that you want to sell, but they all have different styles; some of them are elegant, and some are rather on the sportier side.

 This is where subcategories come in handy.
 Check out the example below so you’ll see what I am talking about.

 As you can see from here, the main category falls under ‘Accessories and Bags,’ and the subcategories within are highlighted.

 To add subcategories, you must first select a category to serve as the parent category.
-If you store clothing items, for example, you can add a “belts” subcategory to the “accessories” parent category if you store clothing items.
+For example, if you store clothing items, you can add a “belts” subcategory to the “accessories” parent category if you store clothing items.
 Just like this: 👇

 After you’ve finished naming your subcategories, hit ‘Add a new category and you’re all set.
 All your child categories will be marked with a dash like this:

 How to quickly edit your Product Categories

 The great thing about product categories is that you can easily edit them from your WordPress Dashboard without having to dig in the back and scrape out the code.
 Let’s see how!